 If you’re coming to Andorra for skiing you already know that it snows here.
 A lot.
 From early November to the middle of May it’s not out of the question to see some snow accumulation.

 As a small country with lots of winter experience, Andorra does a very good job of keeping the main roads clear.
 But it’s still important to be prepared for dicey conditions.
-Andorrans are required to have snow chains for their car.
-As a visitor, you should definitely take the same precaution and also make sure you are driving on winter tires.
+Andorrans are required to have winter tyres and carry snow chains for their car.
+As a visitor, you should definitely take the same precaution and also make sure you are driving on winter tyres.